megamaydaa/subliminal-relations/src/pages/beinganotherworld.md

 **Who is This For?**

--This workshop is for anyone interested in exploring the power of and barriers to the felt-sense of relationship as a horizon of social change
+- This workshop is for anyone interested in exploring the power of and barriers to the felt-sense of relationship as a horizon of social change
--Helping professionals who want to step more into their own embodiment and support their clients through "limbic resonance" -Community organizers who want to bring their whole self to their political work
+- Helping professionals who want to step more into their own embodiment and support their clients through "limbic resonance"
+- Community organizers who want to bring their whole self to their political work

 **What Will I Step Away With?**

--A greater sense of availability, flexibility, courage and internal space for inner and inter-relationship.
+- A greater sense of availability, flexibility, courage and internal space for inner and inter-relationship.
--A step towards the felt-sense of belonging to something bigger than the current status quo.
+- A step towards the felt-sense of belonging to something bigger than the current status quo.
--Simple practices that you can bring to your social world to continue the work of building collective agency after the workshop.
+- Simple practices that you can bring to your social world to continue the work of building collective agency after the workshop.
--Principles of relational, embodied healing that you can creatively expand upon in ongoing trainings or personal therapy.
+- Principles of relational, embodied healing that you can creatively expand upon in ongoing trainings or personal therapy.
--An introduction to theory and practice that can support your ongoing, deepening exploration of embodiment as a path back to somatic solidarity.
+- An introduction to theory and practice that can support your ongoing, deepening exploration of embodiment as a path back to somatic solidarity.

 ## <a href="https://calendly.com/subliminalrelations/30min" target="_blank" rel="noopener noreferrer">Sign up</a>